PeFox/DySeq_script/README.md

-install.packages("devtools")      # must be installed for installing packages from github install.packages("lme4")          # must be installed for the multi-level APIM install.packages("lmerTest")      # must be installed for the multi-level APIM
+install.packages("devtools")      # must be installed for installing packages from github install.packages("lme4")          # must be installed for the multi-level APIM install.packages("lmerTest")      # must be installed for the multi-level APIM install.packages("seqHMM")        # must be installed for Markov models
 ```